tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

         // a IValueProvider adapter for data stored in an IFormCollection
         // SEE: https://source.dot.net/#Microsoft.AspNetCore.Mvc.Core/ModelBinding/FormValueProvider.cs,490aec4c70c4b022
         // SEE: https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.modelbinding.formvalueprovider
+        // NOTE: Except of FormValueProvider there are other implementations of IValueProvider
-        var BindingContext = new DefaultModelBindingContext
+        // such as QueryStringValueProvider, RouteValueProvider and JQueryValueProvider var BindingContext = new DefaultModelBindingContext
         {
             ModelMetadata = Metadata,